 Borders and International Students

-Border exception for some returning international tertiary students
+Advice for international tertiary students

 The New Zealand borders remain closed at this time, to reduce the spread of the virus from outside the country.
 Students are advised to regularly check the

 Immigration NZ website and the official websites of their country’s Embassy or High Commission in New Zealand for information on visas and travel.

 New Zealand government has advised all New Zealanders to not travel overseas.

 The Ministry of Health has launched a dedicated

 website for COVID-19 that provides information and updates on COVID-19.